rantav/go-archetype/README.md

     -- \
     --ProjectName my-go-project \
     --IncludeReadme yes \
-    --ExampleType simple
+    --ProjectType simple
 ```

-In this example there are following inputs: `ProjectName`, `IncludeReadme` and `ExampleType`.
+In this example there are following inputs: `ProjectName`, `IncludeReadme` and `ProjectType`.

 To seperate program args from user input we use `--`.
 After the `--` the list of user inputs is provided.